quality-liquid/cupid_code/Documentation/Manual/installation_manual.md

 ## Using

+1. Follow the instructions in the README.md file to set up the Server.

-1. Open a web browser and navigate to the following URL:
+2. Open a web browser and navigate to the following URL:
 ```
 http://localhost:8000
 ```